RubenJvR/WorkIntegrated/Readme.txt

 Username: admin
 password: admin123

-afterwards there will be a dashboard giving a broad overview of the application
+afterwards there will be a dashboard giving a broad overview of the application and the state of the inventory